sevenleo/npm-pymanager/README.md

 Adding a new language requires:

-1. creating a new locale JSON file
+1. Creating a new locale JSON file
-2. adding it to the language selection mapping in `main.py`
+2. Adding it to the language selection mapping in `main.py`

 ---